Trout Fishing Gear: The 5 Essentials & More

 Trout fishing Alaska often means swift currents and mountain scenery.

-Anglers use chest waders or hip waders.
-I personally prefer chest waders and feel that they are essential trout fishing gear, however, you could fish without them.
-Before you decide consider these things.
+Anglers use chest waders or hip waders when fishing rivers.
+I personally prefer chest waders and feel that they are essential trout gear.

 1. Waders keep you dry, warm, and comfortable